-We're here to help you connect and reconnect with former classmates, faculty, staff and current students.If you have any questions, please contact the Office of Alumni Development.
+We're here to help you connect and reconnect with former classmates, faculty, staff and current students.If you have any questions, please contact the Office of Alumni Relations.

 Pranali (Mehta) Sirohi, O.D., C05, earned her B.S. in Health Science from Benedictine University.
 She was featured in the Winter 2016 issue of Voices magazine.

 When Pranali Sirohi reflects on her time as a student at Benedictine, it’s the career guidance and preparation for her future she received that stands out the most.
 Today, she is an accomplished optometrist and small business owner in Naperville.
 She runs her own practice, The Eye World, along with her husband and is the proud parent of a newborn son.

 “Benedictine really prepared me for my future experiences,” Sirohi said.
 “It was not only the detailed knowledge I gained from my classes, but in interacting with classmates and studying together that helped prepare me as well.
 My professors were also instrumental in guiding me in the right direction.”

 As a member of the Optometry Club, she formed a close network with other like-minded students and consulted with them on which classes to take, asked questions about the profession, found a job shadowing opportunity and was able to research and compare notes on different optometry schools.

 While in school, Sirohi became an optician at a local vision center at which she was able to shadow an optometrist, interact with patients, sell eyewear and learn more about the eye care profession.
 “It was an exciting opportunity,” Sirohi said.
 “I learned all the ins and outs of this fi¬eld before I started optometry school.
 The experience made my transition to my career smoother as I knew what to expect.”